cdl-geneseo/geneseo-dictionary/O/One-Knight.md

 # One Knight

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : One Knight

 Created by  Lily Nelson, last modified on May 05, 2023

 One Knight is popularly seen through out campus.
 This phrase refers to Geneseo's mission to provide a supportive and inclusive environment.